kamilburda/gimp-export-layers/DEVELOPMENT.md

 ### API Documentation

 Documentation to modules, classes and functions are written as docstrings directly in the source code.

 ### User Documentation <a name="User-Documentation"></a>

 To update documentation for end users, modify the "raw" documentation - files located in `docs` (except files in `gh-pages`).

 Do not modify other documentation files outside `docs` as they are automatically updated by [git hooks](#Git-Hooks) when committing changes to the files in `docs`.

 Any changes propagated to files in `docs/gh-pages` should be committed and pushed only when a new release is made so that the Export Layers page contains documentation of the latest official release.

+In Markdown files, break lines on sentences.
+For long sentences, rely on soft wrap or split them into multiple shorter sentences.